Studying a planet that’s orbiting a star is like studying a firefly in a headlight.

 Brown dwarfs are larger than planets but smaller than stars.
 Stars form when a cloud of gas and dust collapses.
 With enough mass, the collapse triggers nuclear fusion, which emits heat and light.
 Without nuclear fusion, the result is a brown dwarf.
 Allers and her team use infrared filters to hunt for potential brown dwarfs.
 Once a free-floating planet is identified as a candidate, spectroscopic observations can confirm its cool temperature and determine its age and composition.

-Bucknell leases time on a 3.5-meter diameter telescope at Apache Point Observatory in New Mexico using funds provided by the Isaac J. Tressler Fund for Astronomy.
-"This gives my students access to some of the most sophisticated equipment available and lets them view distant areas of space in real time right from their computers," Allers says.
+Allers says being part of research like this "gives my students access to some of the most sophisticated equipment available and lets them view distant areas of space in real time right from their computers," Allers says.
 She has also taken students to large observatories in Hawaii and Chile.
 "There's nothing like having hands-on access — and in such beautiful locations," she says.

 On campus, Allers teaches classes that range from general courses for non-science majors to advanced courses geared toward physics majors and engineers.
 "My upper-level courses are very project-based," she says.
 "My Modern Optics students build a working spectrometer by the end of the semester."